Skip to main content

 Troubleshooting

 Freezer Not Freezing?
-Causes and Fixes for Chest, Upright, and Deep Freezers
+Diagnosing Chest, Upright & Deep Freezers

-Why a chest, upright, or deep freezer stops freezing, what you can check yourself, and when to call for freezer repair. $75 diagnostic, credited to the repair.
+When a chest, upright, or deep freezer stops freezing, the cause is usually one of a few known failures.
+Learn what the symptoms mean and when it's time to call for repair.

 A freezer that stops freezing rarely dies all at once.
 Most of the time it keeps running, the light comes on, the compressor hums, but the ice cream goes soft and the meat starts to thaw.
 That “running but warm” state is the most common freezer call we get across the Tri-Valley, and the cause depends a lot on which kind of freezer you own.